40843245/HTML/Form/Form Handling/Form Handling.md

 For them, you can visit my other notes and tutorial provided in my notes (also in GitHub).

+## GET v.s.
+POST
-To fully understand of the form handling, let's dig in a figure.
+To fully understand of the difference between GET and POST of form handling, let's dig in a figure.

 ![image](https://user-images.githubusercontent.com/75050655/227727831-7e4ecfb3-16ef-458b-bb2d-956537376e71.png)